gabriellelittle1/MGJ/README.md

 Github for Encode AI Hackathon Project

+Plan for Saturday Morning;
+- Be at Encode at 9 am.
+- Chain up to Notion Board.
+- Josh, follow instructions for Notion setup and try running on his.
+- Gabrielle Youtube thing.
+- Josh Learning Pages Content + Some kind of verification of information.
+- Malini Front End.

 - Run "conda env create -f environment.yaml" to create the environment from this repository
 - Then activate with "conda activate RA"